itok01/save-anything-on-anywhere/README.md

 # Save Anything on Anywhere

-You can save your secret on any website to your browser.
+You can save manually your passwords, backup keys, and last night's dinner, ... anything your browser!

 Usage: